DAYROS-V2/Chub-Bot-Downloader-/README.md

 ## Features

-- Click-driven CMD menu.
 - Single character, search, creator, and tag download modes.
 - Preview search and tag results before downloading.
 - Parallel downloads with a configurable batch size from 1 to 20.
 - PNG card, JSON, or both.
-PNG files include embedded card JSON for SillyTavern/Risu/Agnai.
+PNG files include embedded card JSON for SillyTavern/Risu/Agnai ect...
 - `downloads_manifest.csv` tracks saved cards and helps skip cards that were already downloaded.
 - Real Chrome session support, so you can log in once and reuse that profile.